Now Accepting New PatientsSchedule Your First Appointment Today!

 Don’t you remember Mick Jagger singing, in the summer of 1966, “what a drag it is getting old”?
 Well, ..”things are different today”…and it doesn’t have to be a drag if you’re healthy and not constantly attending to well-established health problems.
 Not infrequently, I hear from older patients, weary of this burden, making the general statement, ‘don’t get old!’
 Damn!
 That doesn’t make any sense to me!
 I’d like to get really old; but old and healthy.

-Two years ago, I began swimming for exercise.
+Five years ago, I began swimming for exercise.
 Three times a week, reducing, but not eliminating the weight bearing exercises.
 I am finding that with each added year my connective tissues are less tolerant to physical stress and slower to repair.
 So, don’t stop; modify….modify….modify!
 Every week when possible, I hit pitched baseballs, about 150, left and right…thanks Ryan Kinski -Dugout Dogs-….no problem there, yet.
 Thanks to Pugga Routhier -Personal Balance- for two decades of most excellent guidance.

 I hope that there is something that anyone can do to improve their health and well-being independent of their age.
 However, the earlier one starts the better.
 Please look ahead.
 How can you not do this.
 Be well!

 About Dr. Rob Ritchey: